IRIS-Solutions-Team/IRIS-Toolbox/DataManagement/+databank/fromArray.md

 ## Input arguments

 __`array`__ [ numeric ]
 >
-> Numeric array from which a total of N time series will be created (where
+> Numeric array with time series data in columns, from which a total
-> N is the number of columns in the `array`) with the first row dated
+> of N time series will be created (where N is the number of columns in the
-> `startDate`.
-If the `array` is 3- or higher-dimensional, multivariate
+> `array`) with the first row dated `startDate`.
+If the `array` is 3- or
-> time series will be created.
+> higher-dimensional, multivariate time series will be created.
 >

 __`names`__ [ string ]
 >